Rock and Roll Hall of Fame: Inductees

 English guitarist, singer, and songwriter Eric Clapton is the only three-time inductee to the Rock and Roll Hall of Fame.

 English rock group The Beatles were inducted in 1988, and all four members were later inducted as solo artists.

 Artists are inducted into the Rock and Roll Hall of Fame at an annual induction ceremony.
-Over the years, the majority of the ceremonies have been held at the Waldorf-Astoria Hotel in New York City.
+Over the years, the majority of the ceremonies had been held at the Waldorf-Astoria Hotel in New York City.
 However, on January 12, 1993, the ceremony was held in Los Angeles and was held there again in 2013.
 On May 6, 1997, about a year and a half after the opening of the Rock and Roll Hall of Fame and Museum, the ceremony was held in Cleveland.
 It returned to Cleveland in 2009 and again in 2012.
-Current plans call for the ceremony to be in Cleveland every three years.
+Since then, the ceremony is held at the Hall of Fame in Cleveland every even-numbered year and either New York City or Los Angeles every odd-numbered year.

 Generally, the number of inductees each year ranges from about a half-dozen to a dozen.
 Virtually all living inductees have attended the ceremonies, and they are usually presented with their Hall of Fame award by an artist who was influenced by that inductee's music.
 Both the presenter and the inductee speak at the ceremonies, which also include numerous musical performances by both the inductees and the presenters.
 As of February 2021, there were 338 inductees.

 The first group of inductees, inducted on January 23, 1986, included Elvis Presley, James Brown, Little Richard, Fats Domino, Ray Charles, Chuck Berry, Sam Cooke, the Everly Brothers, Buddy Holly, and Jerry Lee Lewis.
 Robert Johnson, Jimmie Rodgers, and Jimmy Yancey were inducted as Early Influences; John Hammond received the Lifetime Achievement Award; and Alan Freed and Sam Phillips were inducted as Non-Performers.